suhanithakur1108/university-management-/README.md

 A user can carry out the following tasks:

--Register a Student
+- Register a Student
--Register a Teacher
+- Register a Teacher
--See Student / Teacher details
+- See Student / Teacher details
 - Update Student details
--Update Teacher details
+- Update Teacher details
--Apply for tacher/student leave
+- Apply for tacher/student leave

  ### 2.Technologies Used :
 * Programming Language: Java